Neo UI 2.0.5 - A Design System

 🧠 Ant Design customization saved 6+ months of build time

-🧠 Figma Variables + Auto Layout enabled rapid theme switching
+🧠 Figma Variables + Auto Layout enabled rapid theme ad state switching

 Neo UI didn’t just standardize components—it became the operational backbone for supply chain innovation, proving that design systems are scalability multipliers.